-Lenalidomide contains the active substance 'lenalidomide'.
+The name of the product is Lenalidomide hard capsules (called lenalidomide throughout this leaflet).
+The capsules contain the active substance lenalidomide.
 This medicine belongs to a group of medicines which affect how your immune system works.

-What Lenalidomide is used for

-Lenalidomide is used in adults for Multiple myeloma, Myelodysplastic syndromes, Mantle cell lymphoma and Follicular lymphoma
+Lenalidomide is used in adults for:

+- Multiple myeloma.

+- Myelodysplastic syndromes.

+- Mantle cell lymphoma.

+- Follicular lymphoma.

-Multiple Myeloma
+Multiple myeloma

 Multiple myeloma is a type of cancer which affects a certain kind of white blood cell, called the plasma cell.

 These cells collect in the bone marrow and divide, becoming out of control.
 This can damage the bones and kidneys.